ctruett/FeaturePresentation/README.md

 Feature Presentation
 ====================

-While working with a large document, sometimes it's necessary to focus on a specific bit of text without minimal distractions.
+While working with a large document, sometimes it's necessary to focus on a specific bit of text without any distractions.
 In the past, I would insert line breaks before and after the region I wanted to focus on, but that is both slow and sloppy.

 Enter Feature Presentation.